Social Security Tribunal of Canada

 Make sure you’re in the right place

-If you got your Employment Insurance (EI) decision from Service Canada and you don’t agree with it, you can appeal to the SST.
+checkmark If you have a decision from the Employment Insurance Board of Appeal or the SST’s General Division and you don’t agree with it, you can appeal to the SST Appeal Division.

 You agree that you owe money to EI